 - Papayas prefer a soil pH of 5.5 to 6.5.

-- Yellow skinned Hawaiian papaya has a richly sweet, tropical flavor; fruit will weigh about one pound.
+- Yellow-skinned Hawaiian papaya has a richly sweet, tropical flavor; the fruit will weigh about one pound.
 The tree grows to about 8 feet tall.

-- Red skinned Mexican papaya has a mellow sweet flavor, less intense than Hawaiian papaya; fruit will weigh about 10 pounds.
+- Red-skinned Mexican papaya has a mellow sweet flavor, less intense than Hawaiian papaya; the fruit will weigh about 10 pounds.
 The tree grows 10 to 12 feet tall.